Shivam-2309/CodeDekho-AI-Code-Collaborator/README.md

 # 🔗 CodeDekho – AI-Powered Real-Time Code Collaborator

-**CodeDekho** is a full-stack web application that enables multiple users to collaborate on code in real time, run code in various programming languages, and get AI-driven reviews and optimization suggestions.
+**CodeDekho** is a web application that enables multiple users to collaborate on code in real time, run code in various programming languages, and get AI-driven reviews and optimization suggestions.

 ---